dchristian3188/HideWindowsExplorerDrives/Help/Get-DriveStatus.md

 C              False
 ```

-Returns the hidden status of all the drives.
+Returns the hidden status of the C drive.

 ## PARAMETERS